-Mary Flannelly joined the William and Flora Hewlett Foundation in 2014 as a Program Associate in Environment and works on grantmaking in climate change, clean energy and transportation.
+Mary Flannelly joined the William and Flora Hewlett Foundation in 2014.
+She is a Program Manager in Environment and works on grantmaking in climate change, clean energy and transportation.

 Previously, she was at GRID Alternatives, a nonprofit solar installer that aims to make renewable energy and solar job training accessible to underserved communities.